 If you want to better understand the interplay between emotion and health I strongly recommend you read this book.
 Your overall health depends upon addressing more than just your physical self!

 Sandra Jenvey helps people discover natural ways to resilient health by using bio-resonant techniques and tools that particularly address the energetic systems of the body.
-Cultivating physical, emotional, and spiritual balance helps you to become all you were designed to be!
+Cultivating physical, psychological & emotional, balance helps you to become all you were designed to be!

 To find out more go here https://vitalenergybalance.ca/services/